13 Steps to Optimise Your Local Search

 6. Use schema markup on the website

 Look at your website and see what schema markup is on your website and what schema markup would be good to add to your website.
-There are lots of different schema markup that you can put on your website.
+There are lots of different schema markups that you can put on your website.
 The purpose of schema markup is to tell the search engine more about the content that you have on your website.
 There is schema markup that can define you as a local business, as a shop, even the colour of the products you sell!
 This assists the search engine to easily identify different types of information on your website which results in the search engine ranking your business website higher in the search results.

 7. Show your location on your website